 STEP 3: Update management status

-For Oregon county (Clackamas, Multnomah, and Washington) observations, we utilize the iMapInvasives Oregon platform’s infestation management functionality to track the responsible management entity as well as provide annual management status updates.
+For Oregon State county (Clackamas, Multnomah, and Washington) observations, we use the iMapInvasives Oregon platform’s infestation management functionality to track the responsible management entity as well as provide annual management status updates.
 This functionality basically consists of the user creating a polygon bounding a set of weed observations and then assigning a responsible entity and providing a location of additional notes and ongoing status updates.
 In some cases, the population will be considered eradicated and we will be tracking followup monitoring actions.

 STEP 4: Produce/update public maps